ding-lab/somaticwrapper/README.md

 katmai version (for systems without bsub or qsub job control)

-*you must enter the directory with somaticwrapper pipeline to submit the jobs
+** You must enter the directory with somaticwrapper pipeline to submit the jobs **

 SomaticWrapper pipeline is a fully automated and modular software package designed for detection of somatic variants from tumor and normal exome data.
-It works on LSF job scheduler and can run multiple jobs in parallel.
 Multiple standard variant calling tools are included in the pipeline such as varscan, strelka, mutect and pindel.

 Usage: perl somaticwrapper.pl  --srg --step --sre --rdir --ref --log --q --mincovt --mincovn --minvaf --maxindsize --exonic